sc-ventures/cloudbreak-documentation/docs/cb-delete.md

 ### Delete Cloudbreak on Azure

-You can delete Cloudbreak instance from your Azure account by deleting related resoucres.
+You can delete Cloudbreak instance from your Azure account by deleting related resources.
 To delete a Cloudbreak instance:

 * If you deployed Cloudbreak in a new resource group: to delete Cloudbreak, delete the whole related resource group.